 Rwanda’s tourism revenue also benefits the people who live around Volcanoes National Park.
 The RDB announced that local communities will receive 10% of tourism revenue, up from 5%.
 Over the last 12 years, more than 400 community projects have been completed with this tourism revenue, including hospitals, schools, business development centers, and water supply systems to facilitate access to clean water.

 Is gorilla trekking on your bucket list?
-Browse some of our suggested gorilla trekking itineraries for a sense of what’s possible.
-Contact or call us at (888) 367-0933 to inquire about the exciting new private gorilla trekking package!
+Use our trip planner to browse our Rwanda and Uganda gorilla trekking packages.
+Contact our luxury travel agency online or call us at 888-367-0933 to inquire about the exciting new private gorilla trekking package!